fmstacco/Carpe-Diem-Data-Solutions/README.md

 **Quiz** - develop a quiz for the potential customer to find out what is the maturity level of their company's data department.

 **Logo** - the logo was designed with [Canva](https://www.canva.com/en_gb/) version Pro.
 As a future enhancement for the brand it is important to have a logo designed for a professional designer.

+**Corporate Video**  - as a future feature, a corporate video can be very interesting to increase the confidence of potential customers and their inclination to contact us.

 # Technologies Used